Coronavirus advice and support

 Help with your rent

-From 27 March 2020 until 20 September 2020 the court service in England and Wales suspended (stayed) most possession action because of coronavirus.
+From 27 March 2020 until 20 September 2020 the court service suspended (stayed) most possession action because of coronavirus.
 This temporary stay has now ended.
 This does not mean that your landlord will begin court action.

 If you cannot afford to pay your rent or already have arrears, contact your landlord as soon as possible to discuss your situation.

-If your landlord starts new possession action in England and Wales or asks the court to re-start a claim that was previously suspended because of coronavirus, there are extra rules that they need to follow.
+If your landlord starts new possession action or asks the court to re-start a claim that was previously suspended because of coronavirus, there are extra rules that they need to follow.
 For more information, see our Rent arrears fact sheet.

 - Shelter on 0808 800 4444 if you live in England; or